clarkdave/connect-mincer/README.md

 - **root**: this is usually the root of your app.
 Asset paths are relative to this.
 - **production**: set to true if the app is running in production mode.
-- **assetUrl**: this is what the js, css and asset_path helpers use to create the URL for each asset.
+- **mountPoint**: this is what the js, css and asset_path helpers use to create the URL for each asset.
 - **paths**: a list of directories where your assets are located.

 A typical app folder structure might be this: